 All our foster carers are registered with FosterTalk who provide support to foster carer households.
 This includes quality specialist advice and information, plus legal expenses insurance – rewarding foster carers by giving them access to a large range of discounts.

 Our foster carers have created supportive, encouraging spaces for talking.
 Text groups and other online digital communication is also a vital part of our foster parent’s support network.
 We encourage our carers to get to know one another and to reach out.

 Compass Fostering also organises days out for our fostering families, helping foster and birth children to get to know one another.
 Outings include picnics, boat rides, theme park days and many more.
 Days out prove really popular with our community, giving everyone the space to get to know Compass staff and other carers in their area.

-You can read more about other support and benefits our foster carers receive here.
+Learn more about other support and benefits our foster carers receive here.

 Foster Parent Support Groups Near Me

 ● Local support for foster families – we cover all areas of England and Wales and we are always here to help support you on your fostering journey.
 You can find more information on our local offices providing training and support, and more on local monthly support groups in your area by following the links below: